cloudcdh/ubmacbot/README.md

 Here's what I'd do to use their repository unmodified.

-1. I cloned those repos and got my own `config.env`, `credentials.json` and `token.pickle`.
+1. I cloned one of those repos and got my own `config.env`, `credentials.json` and `token.pickle`.
-2. Then I uploaded those files in my GitHub Gist with restricted visibility.
+2. Then I uploaded those files in my GitHub Gist with restricted visibility, made them private.
 As `token.pickle` is a binary file, I base64-encoded it before uploading it named as `token.pickle.b64`.
 3. I didn't use service accounts, so these three things are all I needed.